Flag usage guidance#

 AND invalidPsfFlag = 0 -- PSF valid

-Apply these filters when building DiaObject light curves from forced photometry.
+Apply these filters when building DiaObject light curves from forced photometry on difference images.
 Similar to ForcedSource, filter per-measurement to remove bad epochs while keeping good ones.